 -

 Exceptional Convenience: You don't need to remember card details or create e-wallet accounts.
-Your mobile number lets you make instant deposits.
-This helps many South Africans who have mobile phones but limited banking access.
+Your phone number lets you drop money into your account right away.
+That’s a big help for tons of South Africans who have cellphones but can’t get to a bank easily.

 -